 If you are going to be installing your quartz countertops in an uncovered area, you should make sure that the material is not exposed to the elements.
-This will help prevent color fades, warping, and discolouration.
+This will help prevent color fading, warping, and discoloration.

-You should also be aware that direct sunlight can discolour your quartz countertops.
+You should also be aware that direct sunlight can discolor your quartz countertops.
 This is especially true if you plan on installing them outdoors.

 This is not something that should be overlooked if you want to have your quartz countertop last for a long time.
 You can protect your quartz countertops from the sun by installing trivets, pan holders, and cutting boards in a strategic place.